Leanpub Header

 • Visualise and communicate results effectively through plots and model diagrams.

-This course is designed for researchers, students, and analysts in the social, behavioural, and health sciences who already have basic familiarity with regression analysis and want to deepen their methodological toolkit.
+This course is designed for researchers, students, and analysts in the social, behavioural, and health sciences who already have a basic familiarity with regression analysis and want to better understand mediating vs. moderating variables.
 Whether you are working with survey data, experiments, or observational studies, you will gain the skills to design stronger studies, interpret results rigorously, and understand the mechanisms that drive social and behavioural outcomes.

-Join the course to build a robust understanding of mediation and moderation analysis using R, and learn how to apply these techniques to your own research using transparent, reproducible, and data-driven methods.
+Join the course to build a clear understanding of mediating vs moderating variables, and learn how to apply these techniques to your own research using transparent, reproducible, and data-driven methods.
+On the way, move your career forward by improving your statistical skills and getting better at using R for social research.

 Testimonials

 Alexandru Cernat is the best quantitative analysis teacher I have experienced.
-His courses are well thought out and this one is the exact same.
-I feel my knowledge on mediation analysis has grown substantially, and the practicals accompanying the lectures are really useful.
+His courses are well thought out, and this one is the exact same.
+I feel my knowledge of mediation analysis has grown substantially, and the practicals accompanying the lectures are really useful.

 Instructor